FRIDAY, 1 JANUARY 1943

 SOUTH PACIFIC (Thirteenth Air Force) Five B-26s and 12 P-39s

-attack the airfield at Vila.
+attack Vila Airfield.
 P-38s and P-40s, along with Navy

 aircraft, hit shipping between Choiseul and Kolombangara, claiming hits on